Jackop05/Gauss-matrix-calculator/README.md

    1 2 3
    4 5 6
    7 8 9
-Top 2 numbers say how many rows and columns matrix mas.
+Top 2 numbers say how many rows and columns matrix has.

 ## 🙋‍♂️ Authors
 - **Jakub Sztobryn** ~ Warsaw University of Technology student